alteryx/alteryx-open-src-update-checker/README.md

 </p>
 <hr>

 Alteryx open source update checker is a Python library to automatically check that you have the latest version of an Alteryx open source library.
-If you have an Alteryx open source library that out of date, a warning to upgrade will be shown.
+If your Alteryx open source library is out of date, a warning to upgrade will be shown.

 ## Installation